This functionality requires Wagon v3

 One of the most popular is Webpack.
 This is an incredible tool which, unfortunately, can be a burden to set up correctly.

-Since the philosophy behind LocomotiveCMS is to remove the painful tasks when it comes to create sites, we decided to integrate Webpack inside Wagon and set it up so that spinning a new site project should take as less time as possible.
+Since the philosophy behind LocomotiveCMS is to remove the painful tasks involved in creating websites, we decided to integrate Webpack inside Wagon so that spinning up a new project takes as little time as possible.

 Webpack requires the installation of NodeJS and YARN (or NPM)